TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 	+ Hits all creatures in 8 squares in a cone shape in front of you.
 + (Prepared) Opportunistic Slash
 	+ Range: 2 meters.
-	+ Choose a target.
+	+ Ignores weapon precision.
-	+ Attack this target next time they attack or cast a spell within range.
+	+ Attack the next foe who moves into or out of this weapon's range.
 	+ Deals 16 damage.
 Potency bonus to damage is doubled for this attack.

 ## Spear